openthread/wpantund/README.md

         "NCP:HardwareAddress" => [F1D92A82C8D8FE43]
     ]

-Here we see that the NCP is in the `offline` state, along with a few additional bits of information like the version of the NCP and it's hardware address.
+Here we see that the NCP is in the `offline` state along with a few additional bits of information such as the version of the NCP and its hardware address.
 From here we can easily form a new network:

     $ sudo wpanctl form "wpantund-testnet"